-- Cloth face coverings, paper masks or bandanas are not effective at filtering out fine airborne ash, dust or asbestos fibers.
-N95 or KN95 respirators, if properly fit tested and worn, can offer protection from airborne particles.
-Oregon OSHA offers a video on how to correctly wear N95 respirators.
-If you use a KN95 respirator, then it needs to be on the FDA-approved list.
-To check the list, visit FDA's Personal Protective Equipment EUAs page and scroll to “Appendix A: Authorized Imported, Non-NIOSH Approved Respirators Manufactured in China."
+- Cloth face coverings, paper masks and bandanas are not effective at filtering out fine airborne ash, dust or asbestos fibers.
+N95 respirators, if properly worn, can offer protection from airborne particles.

 - Do not use a leaf blower.
 Avoid activities that could stir up ash and make it airborne again, like using a leaf blower, dry sweeping, or vacuuming without a HEPA filter.